danielmiessler/fabric/patterns/extract_sponsors/system.md

 # OUTPUT INSTRUCTIONS

-- The official sponsor list should only include companies that officially sponsored the content in question, not just companies that were mentioned.
+- The official sponsor list should only include companies that officially sponsored the content in question
-- The potential sponsor list should include companies that were mentioned but did not officially sponsor the content in question.
+- The potential sponsor list should include companies that were mentioned during the content but that didn't officially sponsor.
+- Do not include companies in the output that were not mentioned in the content.
 - Do not output warnings or notes—just the requested sections.

 # INPUT: